gnames/gnverifier/README.md

 option, if given, will overwrite this setting (`ds:1,2,172`).

 `tx:`
 : Parent taxon.
-Limits results to names that contain a particular clade in their classification.
+Limits results to names that contain a particular higher taxon in their classification.
 If `ds:` is given, uses the classification of the first data-source in the setting.
 If `ds:` is not given, uses managerial classification of the Catalogue of Life (`tx:Hemiptera`, `tx:Animalia`, `tx:Magnoliopsida`).